Are you a New Jersey resident, business owner or local government official recovering from the damage of Hurricane Sandy?

 - Check the list of zip codes in "major" and "minor" affected areas to ensure your eligibility.
 If your zip code is not on the list, but you can demonstrate that your building's equipment was damaged by Hurricane Sandy, contact us at 866-NJSMART extension 4 for instructions.

 - Complete the Hurricane Sandy Certification Form (e-form or regular form version) along with an application(s) for the NJ SmartStart Buildings energy efficiency measure for your project (e-forms or regular form versions).

 Food Service Equipment

-In order to assist food providers' recovery, we've also added a new line of incentives for high efficiency food service equipment.
+In order to assist food providers' recovery, we've also added incentives for high efficiency food service equipment.
 Eligible equipment includes: